About Us

 Austin Peay State University: 2013; Earned Juris Doctor from Indiana University McKinney School of Law: 2019; Admitted to practice: 2021; Bartholomew County Prosecutor since 2023

-Indiana University: 2002; Earned Juris Doctor From the University of Toledo College of Law: 2005; Admitted to Practice: 2006 Bartholomew County Deputy Prosecutor Since 2024
+Indiana University: 2014; Earned Juris Doctor from Indiana University Maurer School of Law: 2017; Admitted to Practice: 2017; Bartholomew County Deputy Prosecutor since 2025

 Office Administrator: Deborah Clark